Femme Like U (Donne-moi ton corps)

-"Femme Like U (Donne-moi ton corps)" more commonly known as "Femme Like U" is a 2004 song recorded by Canadian artist Cyril Kamar, better known under the name of K.Maro.
-The song was released as the first single from his album La Good Life, on May 8, 2004.
-It achieved a huge success in many countries in Europe, including France, Belgium and Switzerland, where it topped their charts, being thus one of the summer hits.
-As of August 2014, the song was the 14th best-selling single of the 21st century in France, with 633,000 units sold.
+"Femme Like U (Donne-moi ton corps)", more commonly known as "Femme Like U", is a song by Canadian rapper K.Maro.
+The song was released as the first single from his album La Good Life in May 2004.
+Although the lyrics are in French, they also contain several words in English.

-This debut single is generally considered as K. Maro's signature song, although he has had other hits in Europe, such as "Crazy" or "Sous l'œil de l'ange", but which were less successful than "Femme Like U (Donne-moi ton corps)".
-The song is known under its short title, "Femme Like U", but the complete title is "Femme Like U (Donne-moi ton corps)", as it features in small letters on the single cover.

-Although the lyrics are in French, they also contain several words in English throughout the song.

 The female chorus is sung by Nancy Martinez.
+"Femme Like U" achieved success in many countries in Europe, including Belgium, France, and Switzerland, where it topped the charts.
+As of August 2014, the song was the 14th-best-selling single of the 21st century in France, with 633,000 units sold.

 Music video

 In the music video, K. Maro meets a woman while he comes down from his car.
 Then they have dinner together during a reception, but K. Maro has an altercation with the woman's former boyfriend.
 These scenes alternate with those of K. Maro performing the song.